Article written by Elisa - Travel Writer & Local in France

-Palais Idéal, by Facteur Cheval
+12. Palais Idéal, by Facteur Cheval

 Le Palais Idéal (Ideal Palace) is a monument built by the postman Ferdinand Cheval, from 1879 to 1912.
 It is a hymn to nature, with touches of Hindu and Egyptian architecture.
-The palace has also some elements inspired by the Bible.
+The palace also has some elements inspired by the Bible.

-Les Monts du Forez
+13. Les Monts du Forez

 Les Monts de Forez is a natural region located in-between the départements of the Loire and the Puy-de-Dôme.
-These granite mountains offer walkers multiples hikes through meadows, forests of fir and beech and high plateaux.
+These granite mountains offer walkers multiples hikes through meadows, forests of fir and beech, and high plateaux.

-The highest point in the Forez Mountains is Pierre-sur-Aute (1634 meters).
+The highest point in the Forez Mountains is Pierre-sur-Aute (1,634 meters).
 Months du Forez is a great opportunity to relax and enjoy nature and precious moments in rural France.